Practical Tips on Tipping on a Gorilla -Chimpanzee – Wildlife Safari

 Customer Service, Customer Care is one of the biggest complaints in Uganda and Rwanda.
-For the Westerner, there are the Cultural Differences.
+For the Westerner, there are Cultural Differences.
 No waiter or waitress will rush up to your table and announce – Hello I am Robert and your waiter tonight, what can I get you started with.”
-The Staff will often remain at the side, towaard the back and not come to the table.
+The Staff will often remain at the side, towards the back and not come to the table.
 Reach out your hand toward one of hem, reach out your hand with palm down, make what seems like a scratching motion with your fingers and magically that Staff person will be at your side.

 If you want exemplary service beyond what you are used in most 1st World Nations, try this proven method.
 Give a tip during your first encounter, a small one, anything is possible after that.
 The next time you arrive for dinner, you will be served that drink of choice before you ever ask for it.

 This principle also applying when it comes to laundry service, cleaning your boots, or shoes at a lodge, needing that special something in your, a small tip will make your life very pleasant on Safari.

 No Foreign Coins – that is a definite no. It is too hard to change small foreign bills, Give in Shillings or Francs, and everyone will be happy.
 This is also easier for you and less of a hassle for you.

 Be Mindful that you are an Ambassador for your Country:

 In a way, you are an ambassador for your country on Safari in Uganda or Rwanda, and your tips will show to Africans that they are appreciated, that their service is valued and will make them form a better opinion of your country of origin.
 Go beyond tipping, engage in some meaningful conversation – find out more about the person serving you, that often will go further than just a tip.
 It is not the size of the tip, gratuity that you leave behind; it is the spirit in which it is given.